mnot/I-D/http-encryption-encoding/draft.md

   cipher = token *( ";" param )
 ~~~

 Each cipher is identified by a token; see {{cipher-registry}}.

+One parameter, "key", is defined for all ciphers; it carries a URI {{RFC3986}} that identifies the
-Individual tokens define the
+key used to encrypt the payload.
+Individual tokens MAY define the parameters that are appropriate
-parameters that are appropriate for them.
+for them.

 If the payload is encrypted more than once (as reflected by having multiple 'encrypted'
 content-codings), each cipher MUST be reflected in "Encryption", in the order in which they were